dataset-ninja/urban-street-flower/README.md

-# Tree Dataset of Urban Street: Flower
+# Tree Dataset of Urban Street: Flower Classification

-Urban Street: Flower is a dataset for classification task.
+Urban Street: Flower Classification is a dataset for classification task.